aws/aws-for-fluent-bit/troubleshooting/debugging.md

 1. Ensure Fluent Bit has at least 0.5 vCPU dedicated to it.
 2. Ensure Fluent Bit has at least 250 MB of memory.
 If throughput may spike to 5MB/s or above, then 500MB or more of memory would be ideal.
 If you set a hard memory limit, please carefully follow our [OOMKill guide](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/oomkill-prevention) to calculte the memory buffer limit needed to reduce the likelihood of OOMKill.
 3. If you have disk space AND disk IOPs available, follow the [OOMKill Guide Filesystem example](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/oomkill-prevention#case-2-filesystem-and-memory-buffering-storagetype-filesystem).
 This guide was written with Amazon ECS FireLens customers as the target audience, but its recommendations apply to all Fluent Bit users.
 Please carefully read the notes about using `max_chunks_up` and the calculation to estimate the total memory usage based on the `max_chunks_up`.
 Note that you must have [IOPs](https://en.wikipedia.org/wiki/IOPS) available to use filesystem buffering, if other components use disk and saturate IOPs, adding filesystem buffering to Fluent Bit is not wise.
 In Kubernetes, pod logs go to disk by default, and it common that these log files + Fluent Bit with filesystem buffering can saturate IOPs on the node disk.
 4. If you use Amazon ECS FireLens, [increase the `log-driver-buffer-limit`](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/log-driver-buffer-limit).
 Pick a value based on your throughput that ensures the log driver can buffer all log output from your container for at least 5 seconds.
+In the AWS for Fluent Bit [load tests](https://github.com/aws/aws-for-fluent-bit/releases), we set the [buffer to the max allowed value](https://github.com/aws/aws-for-fluent-bit/blob/v2.31.11/load_tests/logger/stdout_logger/log_configuration/firehose.json#L7).
+On EC2, if the buffer overflows the Docker Daemon logs in the system journal will have messages like: `fluent#appendBuffer: Buffer full, limit 1048576`.

 If your consider losing logs to be more acceptable than high memory usage, then we additionally recommend the following:
 1. Follow the [OOMKill Guide Filesystem example](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/oomkill-prevention#case-2-filesystem-and-memory-buffering-storagetype-filesystem) and enable `storage.pause_on_chunks_overlimit On`.
 This will pause your input to stop ingesting data when it reaches the `max_chunks_up` limit.